Rukiren/AQUA_INSIGHT/README.md

 You can try to our DEMO:
 http://120.108.204.50:5000/
-(if this is can not connect, Please clone this and build it to try)
+(if this is can not connect, Please clone repositories this and build it to try)

 How to Use This?